hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/define-your-project-as-a-typescript-project.md

 ### Define your project as a TypeScript project {#define-your-project-as-a-typescript-project}

-[Typescript](http://www.typescriptlang.org/)is a de-facto standard for developing JavaScript Apps with Node.js, NativeScript and Angular2.
+[Typescript](http://www.typescriptlang.org/) is a de-facto standard for developing JavaScript Apps with Node.js, NativeScript and Angular2.

 Visual Studio Code is language agnostic.
 You must give Visual Studio specific information to properly manage your code files.